dkessner/APCS/docs/_sources/doc/course_expectations.md

   classmates!
 Talking about problems and explaining solutions is a great way to solidify your own knowledge.
 We're all here to learn together.

+## Usage of Artificial Intelligence (AI)

+Recent advances in AI have resulted in great improvements in AI-based code generation.
+Generated code may be correct, but also may have subtle bugs.
+Remember that your goal in this course is for __you__ to improve your coding skills.

+### Coding Assignments

+The coding assignments are for you to practice your skills, and to practice solving problems.
+Your goal is to be able to write a solution to a similar problem by hand without help.
+Give yourself time to struggle with the solution, ask classmates, or ask me if you are stuck.
+You are welcome to use AI-generated code to help you, but keep your goal in mind.

+### Quizzes

+You will write your quizzes by hand on paper.
+No AI - real intelligence only.

+### Project(s)

+If you feel that AI will help your project, you are welcome to use it, subject to the following:

+- You must fully document any use of AI code generation in your project.
+You may not take credit for code that you did not write.

+- You are responsible for getting your program to run, including debugging all issues.
+Remember that debugging your own code is difficult enough; debugging AI-generated code can be even more difficult.

+- Prefer open source, locally installed AI to 3rd party web services.
+  If you do use a 3rd party web service:
+    - Be sure not to submit any identifying information
+    - Abide by the service's license agreement
+    - Abide by Marlborough's Student Technology Responsible Use Policy